 Have you ever left your body, encountered an extraordinary luminosity or entered a heavenly environment, where you felt completely at home?
 Did you experience the most indescribable feelings of wellness, rapture, love?
 Did you want to stay in this magical place forever?
 When you returned to your body, and to ordinary life, did you feel overwhelmed by it all?

-If you have answered yes to even one of my questions, you are not alone in what you have experienced – nor are you mad.
+If you have answered yes to even one of my questions, you are not alone in what you have experienced – nor are you crazy.
 You are perfectly sane.
 Lots of people have had these kinds of experiences or something like it.
-There are different terms given to these experiences by different experts, however, there is one which really sums the phenomenon up, and it is the Spiritually Transformative Experience or STE for short.
+There are different terms given to these experiences by different experts, however, there is one which really sums the phenomenon up and it is the Spiritually Transformative Experience or STE for short.

-An STE is a natural, and often spontaneous occurrence of heightened consciousness by which a person experiences an ultra-reality that comparably makes ordinary, material-based reality, appear less real or illusory.
-They can be catalysts for major change in the life of the experiencer, affecting the daily life of the experiencer, their families, communities and the world they live in.
+An STE is a natural, and often spontaneous occurrence of heightened consciousness by which a person experiences an ultra-reality that comparably makes an ordinary, material-based reality, appear less real or illusory.
+They can be catalysts for a major change in the life of the experiencer, affecting the daily life of the experiencer, their families, communities and the world they live in.

 STEs have been around for as long as there have been people walking the earth – that’s a long time!
 However, now with advancements in medical procedures – with more people coming back from the brink of death and with the added curiosity of Hollywood and the media, and bestsellers describing the phenomenon, there has been an increase in the reporting of STEs.

 The most important thing to know about STEs is that the phenomenon can happen to anyone – anywhere – at any age.
 This means it can happen to you, or your partner, or your child, or a friend – if it hasn’t already.
 It is likely to happen to someone you know.